greasydeal/buffwatch/ReadMe.txt

 ***********************

 Installation:
-Copy the "buffwatch" folder in the zip file into the addons folder in your Ashita directory.
+Copy the contents of the zip file into a folder named "buffwatch" under the addons folder in your Ashita directory.

 Use: